The Ultimate Guide to Los Angeles Dodgers Game Day

 Outside food is permitted as long as it's in a clear bag smaller than 12"x12"x6" and not in glass bottles, cans, coolers, glass containers or thermoses.
 Unbroken, factory-sealed plastic bottles of non-alcoholic beverages of 1 liter or less are permitted.
 No outside food or beverage can be brought into stadium suites.

 There's always a good chance fans will see some fireworks on the field at a Dodger game.
-But the whole family is sure to enjoy the Friday Night Light Show - a themed fireworks or drone show after every Friday night home game.
+But the whole family is sure to enjoy themed fireworks and drone shows after select Friday night home games.
 NOTE: There will be no fireworks if the game goes past 10:59pm.

 Parking

-- Exterior Parking: For select Dodger home events, fans can purchase Exterior Parking in Lots 13 and 14 for $5.
-These first-come, first-served lots are located offsite on Stadium Way between Vin Scully Avenue and the 110 Freeway.
-NOTE: there is an uphill walk to Dodger Stadium from these lots that takes 10-15 minutes.
+- Exterior Parking: For specific Dodger home events, fans can purchase exterior parking in Lots 13 and 14 for only $5.
+These first-come, first-serve lots are located offsite on Stadium Way - between Vin Scully Avenue and the 110 Freeway - and allow for easy entrance and exit.
+Note that there is an uphill walk to the stadium from these lots, of approximately 10 to 15 minutes.
 A free shuttle is available for fans with disabilities by calling Fan Services at (323) 224-2611.
+These are first-come, first-serve lots, space is limited.

-- Preferred Parking starts at $50 and should be purchased before arriving at Dodger Stadium.
-Preferred Parking passes sold at the auto gates cost $60.
+- Preferred Parking: Preferred parking starts at $60 and should be purchased before arriving at Dodger Stadium.
+Preferred parking passes sold at the auto gates cost $60.

 Transportation